LAPLAND FAMILY ADVENTURE HOLIDAY

 If you and your family ever had an urge to embrace the great outdoors then this is the trip for you.
 Hike the national park trails to spot elk, wolves, bears and lynx, try your hand at kindling the perfect blaze in the sauna stove, grab a canoe or a raft, go in search of rare inland seals or catch pikeperch to barbeque for dinner.
 The epitome of a blissful, Enid Blytonesque summer holiday.

-- Flights: Flights from UK regional airports to Kuusamo
+- Flights: International return flights from UK regional airports to Kittila (KTT), Ivalo (IVL) or Kuusamo (KAO)

 - Transport: Car hire from airport pick-up to airport drop-off

-- Accommodation: 7 nights in wilderness lodge or cottage
+- Accommodation: 7 nights in a wilderness lodge or cottage

 - Meals: Self-catering basis

-- Trip Pack: Key family-friendly information about the country you are visiting with links to reviewed activity providers, places to eat, driving tips, money-saving ideas plus essential information such as visa requirements, weather, what to pack, medical advice etc.
+- Trip Pack: Key family-friendly information about the country you are visiting with links to reviewed activity providers, places to eat, travel blogs and fun facts

-- Experiencing the land of the midnight sun and its vast tracts of Arctic tundra, lake and forest
+- Experience the land of the midnight sun and its vast tracts of Arctic tundra, lake and forest

-- Hiking in Oulanka National Park following the Pieni Karhunkierros Trail (Small Bear’s Trail)
+- Hike in Oulanka National Park following the Pieni Karhunkierros Trail

-- Enjoying wild swimming in freshwater lakes with temperatures around 15-20 degrees – brrr!
+- Enjoy wild swimming in freshwater lakes with temperatures around 15-20 degrees – brrr!

-- Tasting the smorgasbord of treats on offer in the Finnish summer such as crayfish, lingonberries and wild mushrooms
+- Taste the smorgasbord of summer treats on offer such as crayfish, lingonberries and wild mushrooms

-- Experiencing a Finnish summer festival dedicated to jazz, opera, film or even tango
+- Experience a Finnish summer festival dedicated to jazz, opera, film or even tango

-- Relaxing in a daily sauna (or two)
+- Relax in a daily sauna (or two)

-- Enjoying a whole host of optional outdoor activities such as white-water rafting, canoeing, bear watching, horse riding, fishing or visiting a reindeer farm (yep, they’re still there even in the summer)
+- Enjoy a whole host of optional outdoor activities such as white-water rafting, canoeing, bear watching, horse riding, fishing or visiting a reindeer farm (yep, they’re still there in the summer)

 - When can we go?
 July & August

 - What type of tour is it?
-Wilderness based resort
+Private family tour with optional guided activities

 - Who is it suitable for?
-Those seeking pristine wilderness, an escape from it all, bear lovers, water addicts and adventure seekers
+Families seeking pristine wilderness and remote solitude, bear lovers, foodies and adventure seekers

 WHAT WE OFFER